12 Best Things to Do in Invercargill – Plan a Southern Sojourn

 5. Queens Park

-Just as a heads up, the park is especially suited to families and young children thanks to its many animal enclosures!
+The park is especially suited to families and young children thanks to its many animal enclosures.

 You can easily access the park via Queens Drive, Kelvin Street, or Victoria Avenue, and it’s a mere kilometre from the city centre.
 This makes it perfect for breaking up a day of sightseeing.